 The Palace of the Grand Dukes – Know before you go:

-• Note that tickets for the Palace are only available at the reception of the Luxembourg City Tourist Office on Place Guillaume II.
+• Note that tickets for the Palace are only available at the Luxembourg City Tourist Office on Place Guillaume II.

 • We strongly recommend to book the tour in advance, as the maximum of participants is 40.
-The guided tours take place every day except Wednesday and are available in English, French, German, Dutch and Luxembourgish at following times:
+The guided tours take place up to 9 times a day and are available in English, French, German, Dutch and Luxembourgish.